-Namukasa Kasolo Tayiha, at just 10 years old, is investing in her own education and future after participating in The Hunger Project Uganda’s training on microfinance at her primary school.
+At just 10 years old, Namukasa is investing in her own education and future after participating in The Hunger Project Uganda’s training on microfinance at her primary school.
 These workshops, led by volunteer animators, encourage youth to start saving and are often the first steps towards economic empowerment.

 In Uganda, microfinance supports the reduction of poverty by improving people’s standards of living and economic self-sufficiency.
 It also offers a pathway to education, health care and gender equality.
 While it is often adults who make these types of investments, Namukasa– who lives in the Iganga district of Uganda–was ready to start planning for her future after participating in a workshop!